ksheyon123/synpress_tutorial/README.md

 > (ISSUE)[https://github.com/cypress-io/cypress/issues/26308]

+Error msg : `TSError: ⨯ Unable to compile TypeScript: error TS5095: Option 'bundler' can only be used when 'module' is set to 'es2015' or later.`

 Cypress 12.x has an error related to bundling source code.

 The simple way to fix the issue is to change the "moduleResolution": "bundler" to "moduleResolution": "node" in tsconfig.json;